simplyjackfoster/simplyjackfoster/README.md

 - 🔭 I’m currently working on building APIs and other backend infra
 - 🌱 I’m currently learning about agentic AI and machine learning
-- 📫 How to reach me: LinkedIn or GitHub issues
+- 📫 How to reach me: LinkedIn